cisocrgroup/Resources/manuals/pocoto-manual.md

 formatted file.
 This exported DocXML file will be the input file for the profiler command line tool in the next step.

-### Calculating a language profile for your OCRed document
+### Calculating an error profile for your OCRed document
 After exporting your project, open a command line and call the profiler with the appropriate command line options.
 Use the following command to profile the project file you just exported in the previous